 For traffic travelling southbound

 If traffic continues southbound down the M25 it would then either take the Dartford Crossing, which would still be over capacity.
-Or it would take the A13 eastbound, again having to take the Stanford Detour as outlined previously.
+Or it would take the A13 eastbound, again having to take the Stanford Detour as outlined previously and shown in blue.

-Alternatively, some traffic may think it can come off the M25 at junction 29 onto the A127 to cut down the A128.
-But of course yet again it would need to take the Stanford Detour to get back onto the LTC to cross the river.
+Alternatively, some traffic may think it can come off the M25 at junction 29 onto the A127 to cut down the A128 (shown in pink).
+But of course yet again it would need to take the Stanford Detour (shown in blue) to get back onto the LTC to cross the river.

 For traffic travelling northbound

-If traffic came through the LTC tunnels heading northbound and then could not continue on the LTC past the A13, it would have to come off the LTC at the A13, but have to head east.
-Traffic would either then come along the slip road from the LTC up to the Orsett Cock roundabout, round the roundabout and then back westbound along the A13 to the M25.
-Or possibly try cutting up the A128 (or via local roads) to the A127 and onwards either back to the M25 or other routes.
-Or as traffic starts to build, which wouldn’t take long, it may try to use the Stanford Detour rather than sitting waiting to get round the Orsett Cock roundabout.
+If traffic came through the LTC tunnels heading northbound and then could not continue on the LTC past the A13, it would have to come off the LTC at the A13, but there would be no access to the A13 west bound.
+Instead it would have to head east on the LTC to A13 connecting slip road to the Orsett Cock roundabout (marked with yellow dot), round the traffic lighted roundabout and then back westbound along the A13 to the M25.
+Or possibly try cutting up the A128 (shown in pink), or via local roads. to the A127 and onwards either back to the M25 or other routes.
+Or as traffic starts to build, which wouldn’t take long, it may try to use the Stanford Detour (shown in blue) rather than sitting waiting to get round the Orsett Cock roundabout.

 When there’s an incident on the LTC between the A13 and the A2/M2 (inc tunnels) – southbound